-8 out of 10 families said individuals like you had the special equipment or accommodations they needed.
+6 out of 10 families said individuals like you had the special equipment or accommodations they needed.

-6 out of 10 families got the supports and services they needed.
+7 out of 10 families got the supports and services they needed.

+Visit the NCI Interactive Dashboards on the DDS website to learn more about the services and supports needed.
 Satisfaction with Services and Supports It is important that you are happy with the services you get.